-Our business could be negatively impacted by cyber security threats.
+Our business could be negatively impacted by cyber security threats.\

 In the ordinary course of our business, we use our data centers and our networks to store and access our proprietary business information.
+We are dependent upon our technology systems to operate our business and our ability to effectively manage our business depends on the security, reliability and adequacy of our technology systems and data, which includes use of cloud technologies.
 We face various cyber security threats, including cyber security attacks to our information technology infrastructure and attempts by others to gain access to our proprietary or sensitive information.
-The procedures and controls we use to monitor these threats and mitigate our exposure may not be sufficient to prevent cyber security incidents.
-The result of these incidents could include disrupted operations, lost opportunities, misstated financial data, liability for stolen assets or information, increased costs arising from the implementation of additional security protective measures, litigation and reputational damage.
-Any remedial costs or other liabilities related to cyber security incidents may not be fully insured or indemnified by other means.
+Our dependence on technology systems in conducting our business has been underscored as a result of the COVID-19 pandemic and the precautions to control the pandemic.
+In particular, the COVID-19 pandemic has caused us to modify our business practices, including the requirement that our office-based employees in the United States and in most of our other key markets work from home.
+Changes in how our employees work and access our systems during the current COVID-19 pandemic could lead to additional opportunities for bad actors to launch cyberattacks or for employees to cause inadvertent security risks or incidents.
+We have implemented procedures and controls, including the use of several information technology tools, to identify, monitor and prevent cyber security threats on our networks and will continue to assess for cybersecurity threats and protective tools.
+These procedures and controls may not be sufficient to prevent or mitigate cyber security incidents.
+The result of these incidents, which could be further amplified during the current COVID-19 pandemic, could include disrupted operations, lost opportunities, misstated financial data, liability for stolen assets or information, increased costs arising from the implementation of additional security protective measures, litigation and reputational damage.
+Any remedial costs or other liabilities related to cyber security incidents may not be fully insured or indemnified by other me

-Our business and operations would suffer in the event of system failures.
+Our business and operations would suffer in the event of system failures.\